 It’s not only we Muslims who believe in angels.
 Many cultures of the ancient world believed in angelic figures which shows that they must be grounded in reality, that the men of old were told of them or comprehended them in some form or other.
 Besides the Biblical accounts of angels, we find similar beings occurring in other religious traditions, like for example the Amesha Spentas of that ancient Iranian faith known as Zoroastrianism.
 Tradition has it that when its Prophet Zarathustra was thirty years old, he went to the Daiti river to draw water when he saw Vohu Mana who took him to the other six amesha spentas.
 These seven heavenly beings we are told, had been created by the Supreme Being to assist him in the affairs of the world.
 They resemble the archangels with Vohu Mana occupying a place similar to that of Gabriel in the Biblical and Islamic traditions.
 Ordinary angels also seem to have been known to the ancient Persians as Peris who are described as winged spirits.

 Other ancient civilization also knew of angelic beings, like the Lamassu of Mesopotamia, guardian spirits with wings who help people fight evil and the Liosalfar or ‘Light Elves’ of Norse belief who inhabit a luminous region called Alfheim between heaven and earth and have been described as very radiant beings, even fairer to look upon than the sun.
 They are also said to be always benevolent towards humans.
-All these traditions when taken as a whole agree that these heavenly beings are luminous and winged and help men in the struggle between good and evil, a fact that is reflected in Islamic teachings as well.
+They have also been seen in modern times, though rarely.
+In July 1984, Russian cosmonauts aboard the Soviet space station Salyut 7 reported experiencing a warm orange light and then seeing the faces of seven angels who were hovering just outside the space station.
+They told ground control they were humanoid in appearance, meaning that their faces and bodies looked human, but they had wings and halos.
+These beings kept pace with the space station for ten minutes before vanishing.
+The crew was then joined by another team of three from the Soyuz T-12 spacecraft, Svetlana Savitskaya, Igor Volk and Vladimir Dzhanibekov and shortly after joining them, the Salyut 7 was once again bathed in a warm orange light, and like clockwork, they immediately looked out the portholes, and once again, saw the angelic beings.
+They were reportedly the size of an “airliner”, according to the cosmonauts.
+All these traditions and experiences when taken as a whole agree that these heavenly beings are luminous and winged, a fact that is reflected in Islamic teachings as well.

 Islam takes the belief in angels to a much higher level than the Bible does, holding that the belief in angels comes only next to belief in God.
 As the Qur’an says: “Whoever denies God, His angels, His Books, His Prophets and the Day of Judgement have gone far, far astray”.
 (The Women:136).
 Indeed so pervasive is this belief in angels that we are left wondering whether not the modern Christian belief in angels as guardians and benefactors of humanity have been influenced by Islam rather than Judeo-Christian teachings.
 True, the Bible knows of angels, but they do not figure as prominently as they do in Islam with descriptions of them being few and far between.
 Perhaps the earliest mention of one is found in the account of Hagar, Abraham’s Egyptian spouse who is mistreated by his first wife Sarah.
 Here we read that Hagar is visited by the Lord’s Messenger who says to her: “You are now pregnant and shall bear a son.
 You shall name him Ishmael (God has heard) for the Lord has heard you” (Genesis).